Microsoft Office Specialist Certifications

 Please make sure you complete the registration in its entirety – not doing so will create a delay when you come in to take your exam.

-All exams will be held in the COBE Trading Room (215 Kyle Hall).
-Please arrive on time.
+All exams will be administered online (and proctored by a Davis College faculty member).
+You will receive an email the evening before your scheduled exam time with detailed information.
+Please click on the link emailed to you at the time scheduled.
 You will need to show the test proctor your (1) payment receipt (ITEC 281 students will not need a payment receipt for their first exam attempt) and (2) Radford University identification.
 You will not be able to take the exam if you do not have these with you.

 When you come to take the exam, you may not have anything on the desk with you (this includes paper, pencil, cell phone, tablet, laptop, etc.) – anything you have with you must be put away during the exam.
 You are also not allowed to use headsets when taking the exam.